babylonhealth/ios-playbook/Cookbook/Proposals/Match UI test with implementation.md

 final class SomeRendere { }
 ```

-And if `OnBoardingFeature` is missing or spell wrong then it would fail on CI for example.
+And if `SomeFeature` is missing or spelled wrong then it would fail on CI, for example.

 ## Impact on existing codebase